Posts

 TO and FROM information

-An aircraft can be located in one of two different sectors relative to a selected VOR radial (relative to the ground station):
+An aircraft can be located in one of two sectors.
+These sectors are relative to a selected VOR radial and the ground station.

 FROM: If the aircraft is within the selected radial +/- 90 degree area, it is in the FROM (from station) sector.